chadrem/workers/README.md

 Workers is a Ruby gem for performing work in background threads.
 Design goals include high performance, low latency, simple API, customizability, and multi-layered architecture.
-The main features include workers, timers, and actors.

 ## Installation